shakacode/shakapacker/docs/v8_upgrade.md

 ## The `packageManager` property in `package.json` is used to determine the package manager

-The biggest functional change in v8, `shakapacker` is now able to work with any of the major JavaScript package managers thanks to the [`package_json`](https://github.com/shakacode/package_json) gem which uses the [`packageManager`](https://nodejs.org/api/packages.html#packagemanager) property
+The biggest functional change in v8, `shakapacker` can now work with any of the major JavaScript package managers thanks to the [`package_json`](https://github.com/shakacode/package_json) gem which uses the [`packageManager`](https://nodejs.org/api/packages.html#packagemanager) property